adri188/School_District_Analysis/README.md

 ### How is the school summary affected?

-THS scores are slightly different, lower compared to the initial analysis.
+THS scores are slightly different, average reading score is slightly higher on updated Analysis and all other metrics are about 0.015-0.03 lower than original.

 * Initial Analysis